 Computer labs for student use are available in the Academic Success Center located on the 1st floor of Clark Hall and on the 2nd floor of the Student Union.
 Additional computer labs may be available in your department/college.
-Computers are also available in the Martin Luther King Library.
+Computers are also available in the Martin Luther King Library (see Student Computing Services and equipment available on hand).
 A wide variety of audio-visual equipment is available for student checkout from Media Services located in IRC 112.
-These items include digital and VHS camcorders, VHS and Beta video players, 16 mm, slide, overhead, DVD, CD, and audiotape players, sound systems, wireless microphones, projection screens and monitors.
+These items include digital and VHS camcorders, VHS and Beta video players, 16 mm, slide, overhead, DVD, CD, and audiotape players, sound systems, wireless microphones, projection screens and monitors (see Information Technology's Equipment Loaning page).